andymac-2/asteroids/README.md

 You will need the Haskell toot stack to compile this program from source.
 Instructions for installation can be found [here.](https://docs.haskellstack.org/en/stable/README/)

-After stack isa installed, you will also need to install `sdl2`, `sdl2_ttf` and `sdl2_image`.
+After stack is installed, you will also need to install `sdl2`, `sdl2_ttf` and `sdl2_image`.
 On a mac, this can be done with Homebrew:

 ```bash
 brew install sdl2 sdl2_ttf sdl2_image